-Our audit was conducted for the purpose of forming opinions on the balance sheet of the Office of the County Clerk.
+Our audit was conducted for the purpose of forming opinions on the Office of the Sheriff's balance sheet.
 The supplemental schedule listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.